armin-reichert/pacman/README.md

   - 'g' toggles the display of the grid and the alignment of the actors on the grid
   - 'o' toggles the simulation of the overflow bug which occurs in the original Arcade game when Pac-Man is looking upwards
 - Cheats
-  - ALT-'k' kills all ghosts
+  - CTRL-'k' kills all ghosts
-  - ALT-'e' eats all pellets except the energizers
+  - CTRL-'e' eats all pellets except the energizers
-  - ALT-'+' switches to the next level
+  - CTRL-'+' switches to the next level
-  - ALT-'i' makes Pac-Man immortable (does not lose live after being killed)
+  - CTRL-'i' makes Pac-Man immortable (does not lose live after being killed)
 - Logging/tracing
-  - Tracing of used state machines can be switched on/off (key 'l')
+  - Tracing of used state machines can be switched on/off (key 'L')

 ## References